wanghaisheng/responsive-landing-page-starter/content/blog/en/best-practices-to-get-started-with-the-vonage-video-api.md

 * API Key and secret

-  * Keep secret/key private by NOT exposing them to public repos.
+  * Keep secret/key private by NOT exposing them to public repositories.
   * Do NOT save secret/key in client libraries/compiled mobile SDKs.
   * Use HTTPS only to make REST calls.
 * Session ID

   * Always generate a new sessionId for every new session created.
   * Sessions’ quality scores and data are indexed by sessionId.
-If there are multiple conversations per sessionId, it will be difficult to debug using Vonage’s inspector tool as reused sessionIds tend to report lower aggregate quality scores than the actual call quality experienced by end users.
+If there are multiple conversations per sessionId, it will be difficult to debug using Vonage’s inspector tool as reused sessionIds tend to report lower aggregate quality scores than the actual call quality experienced by end-users.
 * Tokens

   * Server that generates tokens must be placed behind a secured/authenticated endpoint